TeresaBrilha/IDS_RuleBased/README.md

 ## Contact

-If you have any questions related to the IDS project feel free to contact me in my LikedIn: [https://www.linkedin.com/in/teresa-sousa/]
+If you have any questions related to the IDS project feel free to contact me in my LinkedIn: [https://www.linkedin.com/in/teresa-sousa/]

 Thank you for your interest in the Intrusion Detection System project!